-Participants of the Council for IT Executives and the Council for Innovation and Commercialization will join together in a 2-day executive summit at the MIT Sloan School of Management in Cambridge, MA.
-These two days will be spent networking and learning in sessions focused on IT value, productivity and innovation, with an emphasis on the use of new information and communication technologies within the organization.
-The world’s most innovative thought leaders on innovation: Michael Schrage, Eric von Hippel, Alex “Sandy” Pentland and George Westerman of the MIT Sloan School of Management will present and hold Q&A sessions.
+Participants of the Council for IT Executives and the Council for Innovation and Commercialization joined together in a 2-day executive summit at the MIT Sloan School of Management in Cambridge, MA.
+These two days were spent networking and learning in sessions focused on IT value, productivity and innovation, with an emphasis on the use of new information and communication technologies within the organization.
+The world's most innovative thought leaders on innovation: Michael Schrage, Eric von Hippel, Alex “Sandy” Pentland and George Westerman of the MIT Sloan School of Management presented and held Q&A sessions.
 Contact us for more information about this event.

 “The Council for Innovation and Commercialization provides an outstanding forum for networking with experts in technology and innovation.
 The thought provoking seminars and discussions provide a wealth of ideas which can be applied within your own industry.”

 —Dr. Paul Smith, Vice President of the Xerox Research Centre